Stcc home

 Resilient Families

-In partnership with Tx Heart Galleries, we are providing free trauma therapy for post adopt & permanancy families.
-Learn more here!
+In partnership with Heart Gallery of N Texas, we are providing free trauma therapy for post adopt & permanency families.
+Click ‘learn more’ to go directly to the page to sign up!

 Pause With Us